Nebelmischling/LumiaExpansionPacks/OtherChanges/FeedbackandFeatureTesting/LandoFeedback3.2.md

 Now that we have the ability to nest macros, we can deal with both.

-By making a new toggle called "Sovereign Hand (Lumiverse)", you can use the existing sov hand preset toggles to insert the information:
+By making a new toggle called "Sovereign Hand (Lumiverse)", you can use the existing sov hand preset toggles in non-extension zipbomb to insert the information:

 ```
 {{setvar::sovhand::{{loomSovHandActive}}}}